statgen/swiss/README.md

 Currently does not support indels (or to be more exact, indels are simply skipped and left alone in your results, and flagged with a **fail**.

 The latest human genome build (hg38) is not supported.

+## License

+Copyright (C) 2014 Ryan Welch, The University of Michigan

+Swiss is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Swiss is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.